KNOWLDGE/programming-language-list/CONTRIBUTING.md

 - If you are intrested in fixing typos, or found additional information propose a change.
 If you have additonal information you must have the source.

 ## Translating
 `Currently we are only focusing on the english list.
-When we have a big portion of the en-list done, we'll update this message.`
+When we have a big portion of the en-list folder done, we'll update this message.`